-In March, the EPA released its final proposed version of the Multi-Sector General Permit (MSGP) that will replace the 2015 version currently in force.
+In March of 2020, the EPA released its final proposed version of the Multi-Sector General Permit (MSGP) that will replace the 2015 version currently in force.
 The MSGP authorizes stormwater discharges in areas where the EPA is the permitting authority, e.g., areas not covered by a state general permit.
 The comment period for the proposed permit ended June 1, and the EPA will issue the final permit later this year.

 - Under the 2015 permit, facilities in EPA Region 10 that discharge stormwater to sites under federal CERCLA (Comprehensive Environmental Response, Compensation, and Liability Act) remediation must notify the Regional Office prior to submitting a Notice of Intent (NOI) for permit coverage.
 The Regional Office then determines if the facility has sufficient controls in place to prevent recontamination of the site before approval of the NOI.
 The EPA proposes to expand this requirement to all EPA Regions.

 - If a discharger that was not covered under the 2015 permit, submits an NOI for coverage under the new MSGP and is subject to a pending enforcement action by the EPA or pending litigation, the EPA proposes a 60-day waiting period before permit coverage is granted.

 - The EPA proposes that facilities covered under the MSGP post a sign indicating permit coverage in a publicly accessible area close to the facility.

 - The EPA proposes that facilities in areas at greater risk from flooding and extreme storm events be required to consider enhanced controls to regulate stormwater discharge.

 - The EPA proposes that all facilities, regardless of industrial sector, be required to conduct benchmark monitoring for pH, total suspended solids (TSS), and chemical oxygen demand (COD).